cybertraining-dsc/su21-reu-361/project/code/README.md

 the graph.
 The parameters should be manually changed so that it zooms into a point of interest.
 Because cryptocurrencies have wildly varying prices, this must be changed on a case-by-case basis.

+NOTE: In order to generate the sequential model diagram on Windows, graphviz must be installed.
+We recommend that you install graphviz via chocolatey.
+First install chocolatey and then run `choco install graphviz`.